JIBC paramedic students in training

 Q: Do you accept international students into the PCP program?

 A: Congratulations on choosing to study in British Columbia, Canada.
-International applicants are encouraged to visit the International Studies page or contact JIBC Office of International if you have any questions.
+International applicants are encouraged to visit the International Studies page or contact JIBC Office of International Studies if you have any questions.

 JIBC Primary Care Paramedic students are required to wear gloves, non-medical masks and face shields when working in close contact with their designated team members.